Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Regularity of laws of a random variables on the Wiener space

 \begin{remark} We did not try to optimize the constant $\theta_{d}$.
 Finding the optimal exponent would be an interesting problem, not only in connexion with this work but also regarding generalization of the inequality of \citeauthor{CarberyWright} \cite{CarberyWright}. \end{remark}

-\begin{proof} By homogeneity, we assume that $U_{1}$ is centered and with variance $1$.
-By induction on $d$.
-For $d = 1$, the claim is simply \cref{eq:small-ball-U}.
-Let us thus fix $d > 1$, and assume that \cref{eq:small-ball-P-l2} holds for multi-linear polynomials of degree $d$ with some $\theta_{d}$.
-Let $p$ be a multi-linear polynomial of degree $d+1$. \paragraph{Large influence estimate} Let us write
+\begin{proof} By homogeneity, we assume that $U_{1}$ is centered and with variance $1$, and that $\Var{p(U)} = \sum a_{I}^{2} = 1$.
+We proceed by induction on $d$.
+In the following, we understand a multi-linear polynomial of degree $0$ as a constant.
+We consider the weaker property: for every multi-linear polynomial of degree $d \geq 0$,